-Fernández-Toledo has also worked for Kaplan Inc. as assistant vice president of government relations.
+Fernández-Toledo also worked for Kaplan Inc. as assistant vice president of government relations.
 In Chicago, he served as acting dean of students for St. Augustine College, deputy director for ASPIRA Inc. of Illinois, and director of promotions for Chicago’s Telemundo station.

 By Enrique Fernández-Toledo